pbattican/jck/RULES.md

 ## Ideological Spectrum

 * <span style="text-decoration:underline;">Right wing ideologies</span>: National Populists, Paternal Autocrats, Authoritarian Democrats
 * <span style="text-decoration:underline;">Center wing ideologies</span> : Social Conservatism, Market Liberalism, Social Liberalism, Social Democrats
 * <span style="text-decoration:underline;">Left wing ideologies</span>: Radical Socialism, Syndicalism, Totalism

-## Alignment

-* A nation is considered aligned to a certain faction at the start of the game.
-* Once you align yourself with a faction, you follow the faction rules.
-This does not include military access.

 ## War and Peace Rules